Plans

 It's important to note that mmWave, which is used in 5G UC, has a shorter range and can struggle to penetrate buildings compared to lower frequencies.
 That means you might not always be able to experience the top speeds in certain locations.

-If you have a phone equipped to use 5G UC, you will see better performance, faster speeds, and less lag time, even during the busiest hours or in an area with a lot of strain on the network, such as a concert or large gathering assuming nothing is obstructing your access.
+If you have a phone equipped to use 5G UC and you're connected to a 5G UC tower, you should experience better performance, faster speeds, and less lag time, even during the busiest hours or in an area with a lot of strain on the network, such as a concert or large gathering assuming nothing is obstructing your access.
+But again, determining if and when you're on the 5G or 5G UC network is easier said than done.

 5G vs 5G UC Speed comparisons